 - Knowledge and experience with correct artifact handling techniques.

 - Experience with database software (PastPerfect a plus); standard office computer skills are required.

 - Excellent written communication skills and legible handwriting.

 - Must be detail-oriented and able to work independently.

 - Self-motivated with strong organizational, teamwork and interpersonal skills.

 - Knowledge and understanding of museum management and procedures.

-Please send a letter of interest and resume by Monday, April 4, 2016 to: Courtney Titus, Curator of Collections and Exhibits, firstname.lastname@example.org (with “CATALOGING PC” in the subject).
+Please send a letter of interest and resume by Monday, December 3, 2018 to: Ms. Courtney Titus, Curator of Collections and Exhibits, firstname.lastname@example.org (with “CATALOGING PC” in the subject line).

 About our organization:

 The Park City Museum is a history museum in Park City, Utah that serves a variety of visitors, including the local community and tourists.
 The Museum’s collection of objects, photographs and archives is remarkably diverse in type and size and offers valuable insight into the history of Park City.
 Programs offered by the Museum include school and youth groups, tours, lectures, family activities and special events.